 Ideally, there should be a strong correlation between increased traffic to your landing page and conversion rates, but this doesn’t always happen.
 One reason for this is you’re not reaching your target audience.
-Using will help you identify the correct audience for your marketing campaign.
+Using tools for outreach will help you identify the correct audience for your marketing campaign.

 Many landing pages have low conversion rates because they simply aren’t optimized for conversion.
-The has a 4.02% conversion rate, but you can get better results by optimizing your landing pages.
+The average landing page has a 4.02% conversion rate, but you can get better results by optimizing your landing pages.

 This article highlights the likely culprits of low conversion and shares the hacks all high-converting landing pages use to increase their median conversion rate.

 1. Change your CTA button

 The call to action (CTA) is the most important element of landing page design.
 It’s what gets visitors to complete your desired action.
 As such, your CTA button needs to be placed on the right spot on the page and stand out from the rest of the page content.
 Your landing page conversion rates may be low because your CTA is either hidden in plain sight or unconvincing.

 Contrasting the button color of your CTA button makes it visually pop out from the background color of the landing page.
 Additionally, enlarging or moving it higher up on the page will make it stand out from the rest of the page.

 The text of the CTA is crucial.
 Don’t be coy or clever.
 Be obvious and upfront.